-- Submit a Workforce Plan (Exhibit 2) to City prior to submittal of first payroll report, or as otherwise designated.
+- Submit a Workforce Plan (Exhibit 2) prior to submittal of first payroll report, or as otherwise designated.
 A copy of the Workforce Plan should be downloaded, filled out and then uploaded into LCP Tracker.
-The Plan should detail your approach and strategies to achieve the targeted workforce goals established by the City. - 2.
-Before starting work on this project confirm registration as a Training Agent with the Bureau of Labor & Industries (BOLI), Apprenticeship & Training Division.
+The Plan should detail your approach and strategies to achieve the targeted workforce goals established by the City, as well as the Section 3 Resident hiring goals. - Before starting work on this project confirm registration as a Training Agent with the Bureau of Labor & Industries (BOLI), Apprenticeship & Training Division.
 Not a BOLI registered training agent?
 Contact BOLI (971-673-0760) or City of Portland (503-823-5047) for further information. - 3.
 Ensure that a minimum of 20% of labor hours in each apprenticeable trade are worked by state registered apprentices.
-Contractors shall fulfill the 20% apprenticeship requirement without exceeding the apprentice ratios approved by the applicable apprenticeship program, if working in excess of 300 hours in any given trade. - 4.
-Strive in good faith to meet the diversity goals of employing women and minorities (both journey and apprentice level workers). - 5.
-Make all reasonable and necessary efforts to employ a workforce that reflects the diversity of the City of
+Contractors shall fulfill the 20% apprenticeship requirement without exceeding the apprentice ratios approved by the applicable apprenticeship program, if working more than 300 hours in any given trade.

-Portland, including recruitment of a diverse workforce through the unions, the apprenticeship programs and other community resources, as described herein.

-- 6. Maintain written documentation of all requests for workers from the unions, apprenticeship programs, and community organizations. - 7.
-When an apprentice is hired: Notify the City's Contract Compliance Specialist assigned to the project. - 8.
+- 4. For any new hires, document efforts to employ Section 3 Residents by seeking referrals as outlined in Section III.G. - 5.
+Strive in good faith to meet the diversity goals of employing women and minorities (both journey and apprentice level workers). - 6.
+Make all reasonable and necessary efforts to employ a workforce that reflects the diversity of the City of Portland, including recruitment of a diverse workforce through the unions, the apprenticeship programs and other community resources, as described herein. - 7.
+Maintain written documentation of all requests for workers from the unions, apprenticeship programs, and community organizations. - 8.
+When an apprentice is hired: Notify the City's Contract Compliance Specialist assigned to the project. - 9.
 Submit weekly certified payroll reports via the LCP Tracker system no later than the 5th of each month.

-For additional information or questions, please contact the Contract Compliance Specialist assigned to the project or the City's Workforce Program Coordinator at 503-823-6888.
+For additional information or questions, please contact Cathleen Massier at Cathleen.massier@portlandoregon.gov or 503-823-6888.